 Website Navigation for Screen Readers

-With our undergraduates involved in such varied research and creative opportunities, DREAMS provides the perfect venue to celebrate and share these projects and experiences with the Hopkins community, family, friends, and beyond.
-DREAMS takes place twice each year in the fall and spring semesters.
+Hopkins undergraduates from Krieger School of Arts and Sciences, the Peabody Institute, and the Whiting School of Engineering are involved in such varied research and creative opportunities, and REAL provides the perfect venue to celebrate and share these projects and experiences with the Hopkins community, family, friends, and beyond.
+REAL takes place twice each year in the fall and spring semesters.

-Did you miss our most recent DREAMS?
-You can still view presentations here and even leave comments for presenters (if you create an account and register for the event)!
+Did you miss our most recent REAL (formerly DREAMS) session?
+You can still view recent sessions, and even leave comments for presenters (if you create an account and register for the event)!

-You can also view presenters historically by event.
-Visit previous cohorts by year here.
+You can also view previous cohorts by year here.

 EVERYONE!

-Friends, family, research group/ lab members, mentors, faculty, staff, university leadership, regardless of time zone, are able to attend DREAMS and support our students
+Friends, family, research group/ lab members, mentors, faculty, staff, university leadership, regardless of time zone, are able to attend REAL and support our students

-We do ask that all attendees and presenters create a (secure) account on Symposium and register for the specific DREAMS event.
-This allows attendees and presenters to share comments (back and forth) and us (HOUR) to gather great data and insights.
+We do ask that all attendees and presenters create a (secure) account on Symposium and register for the specific REAL (or former DREAMS) event.
+This allows attendees and presenters to share comments, and for HOUR to gather great data and insights.

-If you are an undergraduate and do not have a project to present you should attend.
-DREAMS is a great opportunity to network, to get ideas for projects, to discover faculty, labs and areas that support undergraduate researchers and projects, and to support your peers.
+If you are an undergraduate and do not have a project to present you should still plan to attend the event.
+REAL is a great opportunity to network, to get ideas for projects, to discover faculty, labs and areas that support undergraduate researchers and projects, and to support your peers.

 ANY Hopkins undergraduate student who –